What type of organization is WARN?

 If counsel objects to our assistance, prior to commencing services, we will respect counsel’s wishes and our services will not be available to you.
 Your attorney is your primary legal advisor and we support that relationship.

 We are exceptionally selective as to matters chosen for legal representation.
 In very limited circumstances, we may form an attorney/client relationship.
-Two criteria must be met before we accept a case:
+Two criteria, in the order below, must be met before we accept a case: